Universality of fast quenches from the conformal perturbation theory: Conclusions

 \section{Conclusions}

 In this paper we discussed global quantum quenches in field theory, focusing on the regime when the typical time-scale of interaction $\delta t$ is much shorter than all other physical scales except for the UV cutoff.
 We outlined qualitative time evolution of the wave-function following the quench and argued that for the times not exceeding critical value \eqref{maxtime} behavior of the system can be described in terms of the conformal perturbation theory.
-Finally, we used conformal perturbation theory to calculate time-dependence of one- and two-point correlation functions of scalar primaries of {\it arbitrary} dimensions and established new universal scaling behavior for these quantities, \reef{1stO}, \reef{1Oscaling},\reef{2pscaling},\reef{2pttime}.
+Finally, we used conformal perturbation theory to calculate time-dependence of one- and two-point correlation functions of scalar primaries of {\it arbitrary} dimensions and established new universal scaling behavior for these quantities: \reef{1stO}, \reef{1Oscaling},\reef{2pscaling},\reef{2pttime}.

 Our results raise a number of interesting questions.
-Besides time evolution of local quantities, which were studied in this paper, it would be interesting to use conformal perturbation theory to evaluate dynamics of non-local quantities as well, e.g.~growth and spread of entanglement entropy following the quench.
+Besides time evolution of local quantities, which were studied in this paper, it would be interesting to use conformal perturbation theory to evaluate dynamics of non-local quantities as well, e.g.~growth and spread of entanglement entropy following the quench \cite{David:2016pzn,Caputa:2017ixa,David:2017eno}.
 Of particular interest would be to shed light on universal behavior of entanglement which was previously established holographically in \cite{Liu:2013iza,Liu:2013qca}.

 One of the results of this paper is the prediction of thermalization, that following the fast global quench local observables eventually equilibrate to their respective thermal expectation values.
 Dynamics of thermalization goes beyond the scope of the conformal perturbation theory, but still should be described in terms of the non-perturbative CFT dynamics.
 This gives hope that relaxation dynamics may exhibit some universal scaling behavior.
-Conceivably, such a universal scaling can be established numerically in case of (1+1) dimensional models.
+Conceivably, such a universal scaling can be established numerically in case of (1+1) dimensional models \cite{Das:2017sgp}, see also \cite{Delfino:2016bln} for numerical studies of instantaneous global quenches near criticality.
 We hope to address this and other related questions in the future.

 \acknowledgments We thank Sumit Das, Michael Eides, Shmuel Elitzur, Damian Galante, Barak Kol, Eliezer Rabinovici and Ruth Shir for helpful discussions.
 This work is supported by the BSF grant 2016186.
 The research of MS is supported by the "Quantum Universe" I-CORE program of the Israel Planning and Budgeting Committee (grant 1937/12) and partially by a grant from the Simons Foundation.
 The work was done in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607761.